A lovely post on Women in Ornithology by ornithology historian Bob Montgomerie led me to thinking about Women in – well, My Working Life.

 Where are you staying? she asked the first day, when she learned I’d just come out of the army.
 Oh, in a residential hotel, I said.
 She nodded, satisfied.
 Some weeks later I breezily told her I’d rented a flat.
 Do you have a bed?
 A bed?
 Bedclothes?
 Bedclothes?
 Um . .

 Of course she could spot easily how this child masquerading as a man hadn’t a clue.
-She bought all the above and more for me and for my practice; and she had all the stuff you need to live a bachelor existence delivered to the flat by the bed and furniture sales people.
+She bought all the above and more for me; and she had all the stuff you need to live a bachelor existence delivered to the flat by the bed and furniture sales people.
 My first duvet, a kettle, a toaster.
 Even a fridge.

 She was so organised I could say casually to anyone who asked: ‘Oh, I have it all under control.
-No worries.‘
+No worries,’ as she organised my practice and my life.

 She ruined me.
 Ever since then I have had capable practice managers run my practice and my life – and I have consequently learnt very little myself.
 I simply do as I’m told.
 Later on, twenty six years with Aitch just re-inforced that pattern at home, too.